Paisly Park in Chanhassen

 Visiting Paisley Park

-Chanhassen has some great trails, including a path from Lake Ann Park with a tunnel going under Highway 5, right in front of Prince’s property.
+Chanhassen has great trails, including a path from Lake Ann Park with a tunnel under Highway 5, right by Prince’s property.

-Getting directly in front of the fence to the house is not the best way to see it.
-You actually want to stop on the other side of highway 5 before going under the tunnel.
+Getting directly in front of the fence isn’t the best way to see it.
+Stop on the other side of Highway 5 before going through the tunnel for the most meaningful view.

 Paisley Park in Chanhassen

-It is hidden away, out of sight and one of the most touching things I’ve seen.
+It’s tucked away and very moving.
 On the other side of the tunnel is the fence in front of the property.

 Riley Creek Tunnel by Paisley Park